|Main Activity Dates||June 22 – July 2|

 The June Boötids are an unpredictable source.

 They produced an unexpected outburst on 1998 June 27, when ZHRs of 50-100+ were observed for over 12 hours, with rates seen on just one date.
 Before this, only three returns of the shower were known, from 1916, 1921 and 1927.

 Another ZHR ~50 outburst happened on 2004 June 23, but a similar event predicted for 2010 June 23/24 proved disappointingly very weak.

 The shower is associated with Comet 7P/Pons-Winnecke.
 This last passed through perihelion on 2015 January 30.
 However, whereas enhanced activity from other meteor showers has been most likely to occur when their parent comet is near perihelion, there seems to have been no such correlation regarding previous outbursts of the June Boötids.

-Moonlight will affect observations in 2018.
-Full Moon is on June 28, so there will be a gibbous Moon below the radiant.
+Moonlight will not affect observations in 2019.
 A more significant issue will of course be Britain’s short, twilit midsummer nights – although even casual observers here easily spotted the 1998 return.